truefoundry/agentic-ai-deployment-cookbook/README.md

 | **`@mcp.custom_route("/health")`** | Creates a standard HTTP endpoint for health checks. | **Crucial for Deployment.** This can be used as the **Liveness Probe** to monitor the service health. |
 | **Startup Configuration** | Sets the host and port for the internal Uvicorn server. | Must listen on `host="0.0.0.0"` and `port=8000` for containerization within TrueFoundry. |

-The `mcp_server.py` file uses **FastMCP** to wrap the CrewAI logic into a deployable service and adds necessary deployment configuration.
+The `mcp_server.py` file uses **FastMCP** to wrap the agent logic into a deployable service and adds necessary deployment configuration.

 #### 3d.
 Execution Command